 3. Display pane-In the upper half of the pane, reports values for counters from the selected gateway and schema.
+You can export data to a CSV file by clicking > Export to CSV.
 In the lower half, provides an interface for comparing hourly values for two counters.
 See the following sections:

-- · "Interpreting the Bulkstats Display" below - "Comparing Two Counters" on page 89
+- "Interpreting the Bulkstats Display" below - "Comparing Two Counters" on page 90